 PostgreSQL roles can be a single role, or they can function as a group of roles.

-attribute, Cloud SQL uses the terms "role" and "user" interchangeably.
+attribute, Cloud SQL uses the terms role and user interchangeably.

 However, if you create a role with the

-psql client, it does not necessarily
+psql client, the role does not

 Default PostgreSQL users

 When you create a new Cloud SQL for PostgreSQL instance, the default

 postgres is created but not its password.
 You need to

 set a password for this user before you can log in.
 You can do this either

 in the Google Cloud console or by using the following